Honda carries burden of Japan's World Cup challenge

 He also struck a decisive stoppage-time penalty to grab the point they needed against Australia to become the first team to qualify for Brazil.

-After four years in Russia with CSKA Moscow, he moved to Zaccheroni's old club Milan in January and followed in the footsteps of ex-Japan midfielder Hidetoshi Nakata in playing in Serie A.
+After four years in Russia with CSKA Moscow, he moved to AC Milan, Zaccheroni's old club, in January and followed in the footsteps of ex-Japan midfielder Hidetoshi Nakata in playing in Serie A.

 "Milan have been one of the world's top clubs for a long time and it is a dream (for him) to have the No. 10 shirt," Nakata told Kyodo of the move.